jtarkington-dev/jtarkington-dev/README.md

 # 👋 Hi, I'm Jeremy Tarkington

-🚀 **IT Support Engineer** with over 15 years of experience in delivering technical solutions in secure, fast-paced environments.
+🚀 **IT Support Engineer** with over 15 years of experience delivering technical solutions in secure, fast-paced environments.
 I specialize in:

-- **Automation Scripting**: Proficient in Python and Bash for automating routine tasks.
+- **Automation Scripting**: Proficient in Python and Bash for streamlining workflows.
-- **System Administration**: Experienced in managing Windows and Linux systems, including Active Directory and SQL Server.
+- **System Administration**: Experienced in managing Windows and Linux environments, including Active Directory and SQL-based systems.
-- **Technical Support**: Skilled in resolving Tier 1–3 support issues, providing user training, and creating documentation.
+- **Technical Support**: Skilled in resolving Tier 1–3 issues, creating internal tooling, and training non-technical users.

 ---